 JFrog Bintray is being sunset.
 Please refer this blog post for more detail.

-A Remote Repository defined in Artifactory serves as a caching proxy for a registry managed at a remote URL such as https://center.conan.io, or even a Conan repository managed at a remote site by another instance of Artifactory.
+A Remote Repository defined defined in Artifactory serves as Artifactory serves as a caching proxy for a registry managed at a remote URL such as URL such as https://center.conan.bintray.comio, or even a Conan repository managed at a remote site by another instance of Artifactory.